arcuru/eideticadb/docs/src/design/authentication.md

 ### Key Revocation

-User Auth Tree key deletion is always treated as `revoked` status in the main tree, preventing users from creating unresolvable conflicts.
-If we allowed User Auth Tree Bans to affect the Main Tree, this would allow users without Admin permissions in thee main tree to delete existing Entries made by other Users.
+User Auth Tree key deletion is always treated as `revoked` status in the main tree.
+This prevents new entries from building on the deleted key's content while preserving the historical content during merges.
+This approach maintains the integrity of existing entries while preventing future reliance on removed authentication credentials.

-By allowing User Auth Tree's to revoke their own keys, they can edit only their own Entries in the Main Tree.
+By treating User Auth Tree key deletion as `revoked` status, users can manage their own key lifecycle in the Main Tree while ensuring that:

+- Historical entries remain valid and their content is preserved
+- New entries cannot use the revoked key's entries as parents
+- The merge operation proceeds normally with content preserved
+- Users cannot create conflicts that would affect other users' valid entries

 ## Conflict Resolution and Merging

-Conflicts in the `_settings` tree are merged following the priority rules.
-If the tree has diverged with both sides of the merge having written to the `_settings` tree, the write with the highest priority will win.
+Conflicts in the `_settings` tree are merged using the same Last Write Wins (LWW) strategy as the underlying KVNested CRDT.
+When the tree has diverged with both sides of the merge having written to the `_settings` tree, the most recent write (by logical timestamp) will win, regardless of the priority of the signing key.

+Priority rules apply only to **administrative permissions** - determining which keys can modify other keys - but do **not** influence the conflict resolution during merges.

 This is applied to User Auth Trees as well.
-A write to the Main Tree must also recursively merge any changed settings in the User Auth Trees so as to handle network splits in the User Auth Trees.
+A write to the Main Tree must also recursively merge any changed settings in the User Auth Trees using the same LWW strategy to handle network splits in the User Auth Trees.

-### Key Revocation in User Auth Trees: Examples
+### Key Status Changes in User Auth Trees: Examples

-The following examples demonstrate how key revocation in User Auth Trees affects entries in the main tree.
+The following examples demonstrate how key status changes in User Auth Trees affect entries in the main tree.

-#### Example 1: Basic User Auth Tree Key Revocation
+#### Example 1: Basic User Auth Tree Key Status Change

 **Initial State**: